erwan-legoff/spricture/README.md

 - [X] User can delete photos
 - [X] User registration by admin validation
 - [X] Add a basic permission system (roles only)
-- [ ] Implement photo encryption before storage
+- [X] Implement photo encryption before storage
+- [X] PIN usage to wrap the master key that encrypt photo
 - [ ] More check of ownership (ex: deleting)

 ---